zowe/zowe-explorer-vscode/docs/README-Extending.md

 **Note:** For details on planned upcoming changes to the above view IDs, see the footnote<sup id="view-ids">[1](#view-ids-upcoming)</sup>.

 To allow for more granular control over which type(s) of tree items a command should be associated with (for example, a USS textfile versus a USS directory), Zowe Explorer uses a strategy of adding and removing context components for an individual Tree Item's context value if that imparts additional information that could assist with menu triggers.
 Extenders can leverage this when defining a command's `when` property by specifying `viewItem =~ <contextValue>`, where `<contextValue>` is a regular expression that matches the context value of the target Tree Item type(s).
+Examples of available context components can be found in Zowe Explorer's [`globals.ts` file](https://github.com/zowe/vscode-extension-for-zowe/blob/master/packages/zowe-explorer/src/globals.ts#L35), as values for exported constants whose names contain `CONTEXT`.

 For more information on how to use a command's `when` property, see the VS Code [`when` clause contexts documentation](https://code.visualstudio.com/api/references/when-clause-contexts).